 Features:

-- Scanner Capabilities: web applications
+- Scanner Capabilities: web applications, network

 - Accuracy: False positives possible